R\'edei permutations with the same cycle structure: Families of R edei permutations with the same cycle structure

 Analogously, we have

 so

-The greatest common divisors in~\eqref{gcd1} and~\eqref{gcd2} are equal to
+The greatest common divisors in~{\eqref{gcd1}} and~{\eqref{gcd2}} are equal to

-In any event, we have that \eqref{twogcds} holds for any positive integer $r$.
-When $r$ is odd, the number of fixed points in any $r^{\mathrm{th}}$ iteration is $(q-\chi)/4 +\chi+1$, and so the only cycle of odd length has length one.
+In any event, we have that {\eqref{twogcds}} holds for any positive integer $r$.
+When $r$ is odd, the number of fixed points in any $r^{\mathrm{th}}$ iteration is $(q-\chi )/4 +\chi +1$, and so the only cycle of odd length has length one.
 In the second iteration, the number of fixed points is

-If $(q-\chi)/8$ is odd, the R\'edei function is an involution with $(3(q-\chi))/8$ cycles of length 2.
-Otherwise, there are $(q-\chi)/8$ cycles of length 2.
-In this case, all points are fixed in the fourth iteration, and so the remaining points are distributed over $(q-\chi)/8$ cycles of length 4. \end{proof}
+If $(q-\chi )/8$ is odd, the R\'{e}dei function is an involution with $(3(q-\chi ))/8$ cycles of length 2.
+Otherwise, there are $(q-\chi )/8$ cycles of length 2.
+In this case, all points are fixed in the fourth iteration, and so the remaining points are distributed over $(q-\chi )/8$ cycles of length 4. \end{proof}

-\begin{proposition} If $q \equiv \chi\pm 2 \pmod 8$, then
+\begin{proposition} If $q \equiv \chi \pm 2 \pmod{8}$, then

 \end{proposition}